dunstad/roboserver/readme.md

 ### Standalone

 You can download Roboserver for Windows, OS X, or Linux [here]().
 Unpack and run it when the download finishes.
+You'll also need to remove "127.0.0.0/8" from the blacklist in your OpenComputers configuration file, otherwise your robot will be unable to connect.

 Congratulations, you're halfway done!
 Next check out the [Robot](#robot) section.